-Applied Tech is now accepting applications for the Fall 2014 Practical Nursing program.
-Register online today to take the entrance exam here.
+Applied Tech is now accepting applications for the Spring 2015 Practical Nursing program at the MET Center and South Tech.

 After a challenging year of study, practical nursing graduates celebrated with staff, family and friends as they received their certificates.
 Spring graduation ceremonies were held at South Tech on March 14, 2014 for the Wellston campus and April 11, 2014 for the South campus.
 Valedictorians included Ashley Williams (Wellston campus) and Caroline Edmondson (South campus).
 Leadership awards, which are voted on by the students, were presented to Natalie Basemore (Wellston campus) and Shelly Wilkes (South campus).
 Presiding over ceremonies was Ms. Kim Rau, Site Coordinator.
 Also in attendance, Mr. Dennis Mix, Administrator-Adult Education, Dr. Paul Bauer, Assistant Superintendent, and Mr. Don Bohannon, Assistant Superintendent.

 The complimentary buffet lunch was catered by the South Tech Culinary Arts Department.

 A cornerstone in developing and implementing high quality occupational education, advisory councils serve to tie the needs of business and industry to a school’s instructional objectives and are essential in ensuring educational programs fully meet the needs of the community.

 Applied Tech’s Practical Nursing program advisory council’s meeting was held on November 4, 2013 at South Tech in Sunset Hills and included 13 advisory members from acute and long-term care facilities across the county.